Coronavirus Information & Updates

 -

-If they test positive they should then isolate at home and follow the school guidance in the section above.
+If they test positive and show symptoms, they should stay at home and follow the school guidance in the section above.

 -